 To ensure that wraparound services are available for less medically complex patients when beds at a medical respite center may not be available, some hospital systems have worked to coordinate with local shelters to ensure that reserved beds are available for post-acute care patients.
 In such circumstances, further development toward a medical respite model may be achieved through connection with intensive outpatient case management, and potentially a limited visit or two by home care nursing for assessment or wound care.

-Ultimately, increased access to safe discharge options for patients experiencing homelessness are needed.
-Improved access to post-acute care services are critical, through further development of respite care centers.
+Ultimately, increased access to safe discharge options for patients experiencing homelessness is needed.
+Improved access to post-acute care services is critical, through further development of respite care centers.
 It is in the best interest of patients, hospital systems, and communities to ensure that these services exist.
 Discharge without such support can put patients at risk for significant health — and potentially legal — consequences.

 Dr. Michaela C. Barry is a third-year internal medicine resident and aspiring infectious disease fellow currently living in Pennsylvania.
 She credits her medical school and residency communities for helping develop the thoughts she shares here.
 Dr. Barry is a 2023–2024 Doximity Op-Med Fellow.
 She extends thanks to Kelly M. Luther LMSW, Peg Bierley LMSW, Carlos Swanger MD, Kiera Hayes MD MSc, and Anita Leon-Jhong MD for helping to shape thoughts on this article.